 -not -path "./node_modules/*" -delete

-After every merge conflict, git status for new .orig files and delete immediately.
+After every merge conflict, run git status to catch new .orig files and delete them immediately.

 Step 5: Verify the agent reads only the right files